Background on Hard Disk Drives

 |Sequential Write||147 MB/s|

-Configure a quiet custom PC with the Western Digital Red 2TB SATA 6Gb/s.
+Configure a affordable custom PC with the Western Digital Red 2TB SATA 6Gb/s.